-James Shaw Jr. was born September 1830 in Providence, Rhode
+James Shaw Jr. was born September 1830 in Providence, Rhode Island

 Father James Shaw